Artifacts of Numerical Integration in Learning Dynamical Systems: Abstract

 \section{Abstract}

 In many applications, one needs to learn a dynamical system from its solutions sampled at a finite number of time points.
 The learning problem is often formulated as an optimization problem over a chosen function class.
-However, in the optimization procedure, it is necessary to employ a numerical scheme to integrate candidate dynamical systems and assess how their solutions fit the data.
-This paper reveals potentially serious effects of a chosen numerical scheme on the learning outcome.
-In particular, our analysis demonstrates that a damped oscillatory system may be incorrectly identified as having "anti-damping" and exhibiting a reversed oscillation direction, despite adequately fitting the given data points.
+However, in the optimization procedure, \review{prediction data from generic dynamics requires a numerical integrator to assess the mismatch with the observed data.} This paper reveals potentially serious effects of a chosen numerical scheme on the learning outcome.
+Specifically, the analysis demonstrates that a damped oscillatory system may be incorrectly identified as having "anti-damping" and exhibiting a reversed oscillation direction, even though it adequately fits the given data points. \review{This paper shows that the stability region of the selected integrator will distort the nature of the learned dynamics.} \revmark{Crucially, reducing the step size or raising the order of an explicit integrator does not, in general, remedy this artifact, because higher-order explicit methods have stability regions that extend further into the right half complex plane.} Furthermore, it is shown that the implicit midpoint method can preserve either conservative or dissipative properties from discrete data — offering a principled integrator choice even when the only prior knowledge is that the system is autonomous.

 \keywords{Dynamical system learning \and numerical integrator \and numerical stability}